mvandermolen001/practicum_09/README.txt

 # Installation
 Before using this script, make sure to understand the command line arguments.
 These are as follows:

--f,--FILEPATH [arg]		Requests the path to a batch file, this file has
+-f,--FILEPATH ARGUMENT		Requests the path to a batch file, this file has
-				to be an arff.
-This file must include the following attributes: Species (Gentoo, Adelie, Chinstrap), culmen depth, culmen length, bodymass, delta N15, delta N13, sex (MALE, FEMALE)
+				to be an .arff.
+This file must include the following attributes: Species (Gentoo, Adelie, Chinstrap), culmen depth, culmen length, bodymass, delta N15, delta N13, sex (Male, Female)
  -h,--help			Requests help
- -s,--SINGLECASE [arg]		Requests the information needed to classify a
+ -s,--SINGLECASE ARGUMENT	Requests the information needed to classify a
                 		single case.
 Fill in your values and separate them with a ',' and use "" around the arguments.Please make sure the argument uses the following order: Species, culmen depth,